tldraw/tldraw/guides/documentation.md

 - `selectTool`
 - `cancel`

-Check the generated docs, source or the TypeScript types for more on these and other methods.
+Check the source or the TypeScript types for more on these and other methods.